Storyblok Raises $80M Series C - Read News

 Understand the difference between the nestable components and content type in our Structures of Content tutorial.

-Section titled Creating the Qwik Components Creating the Qwik Components
+Creating the Qwik Components

 Let’s create the counterparts of the four components discussed above in our Qwik app.
 To do that, generate the following files in a storyblok folder inside src/components folder: